Linuxfabrik/lfops/roles/apache_httpd/README.md

 ## Mandatory Role Variables - vHosts

+vHosts are defined as a list of dictionaries in `apache_httpd__vhosts__group_var` or `apache_httpd__vhosts__host_var`.
+Their mandatory subkeys are documented here, the optional ones in the next section.

 `apache_httpd__vhosts__group_var` / `apache_httpd__vhosts__host_var`

 * vHost definitions for Apache.
-See the "Optional Role Variables - vHosts" section below for all available subkeys.
+See the "Optional Role Variables - vHosts" section below for all optional subkeys.
 * Type: List of dictionaries.
-* Subkeys:
+* Subkeys, mandatory for every vHost regardless of its template:

     * `conf_server_name`:

-        * Mandatory.
-Set this variable for each vHost definition.
-Although this is just best practice, we would never use a vHost without a ServerName.
+        * Set this variable for each vHost definition.
+Part of the vHost's unique identity.
+See [ServerName](https://httpd.apache.org/docs/2.4/mod/core.html#servername).
         * Type: String.

+    * `template`:

+        * Selects which kind of vHost is rendered.
+See the "Types of vHosts" section below for the available values.
+        * Type: String.

     * `virtualhost_port`:

-        * Mandatory.
-Used within the `<VirtualHost {{ virtualhost_ip }}:{{ virtualhost_port }}>` directive.
+        * Used within the `<VirtualHost {{ virtualhost_ip }}:{{ virtualhost_port }}>` directive.
 Part of the vHost's unique identity, so it must be set explicitly (`443`, or `80` for a redirect vHost).
         * Type: Number.

 Example: